K. Anne Amienne

 Founder and Director

 For over twenty years, she taught and mentored writers of many ages in the US and Europe, including at Chicago and Duke.
-She created one of the earliest podcasts (under the pen name Anne Bramley) to bring her academic interests in food and culture to listeners outside the academy.
-That led to an agent and a trade book.
+Under the pen name Anne Bramley, she created one of the earliest podcasts, winning the first Podcast of the Year award at the Portable Media Expo in 2005.
+That work led to an agent and a trade book.
 At Duke she went through press training, became a faculty expert for the Communications Office, and experienced first-hand how universities work with media outlets to help academics make an impact.
-She has written for NPR, Saveur, and the Washington Post and has appeared on BBC and NPR Radio, PBS-UNCTV, Australia’s ABC, and Martha Stewart Living Radio to talk about everything from food history to new media.
+She has written for NPR, Saveur, and the Washington Post and has appeared on BBC and NPR Radio, PBS-UNCTV, Australia's ABC, and Martha Stewart Living Radio to talk about everything from food history to new media.

 Anne has lived and worked in Germany, the US, and the UK and currently divides her time between UK's East Anglia and the US East Coast.
 As someone raised outside the middle-class academic mainstream, she has extra insights for others who navigate how to "belong" in exclusive spaces.
 She especially enjoys working with women grappling with the complexities of being "gifted" and helping book writers and public scholars see that so much more is possible than they thought.